mido/mido/README.rst

     $ pip install mido

 Mido is not yet available on PyPi, but this should install from the source directory, if I've understood this correctly.
+(I clearly haven't, since it doesn't work.
+I have some reading to do this weekend, I guess. :)

 The PortMidi wrapper is written with `ctypes`, so no compilation is required.